Sweatshop working conditions

 After being offered a trial, Ms Aulakh found herself arriving at the sweatshop on an oppressively hot day in August.

 'The factory wasn’t big: about two dozen sewing machines lined the walls of the windowless room, about half the size of a basketball court.
 Two cutting machines sat in a corner.
-The sewing machines had little benches for the operators, and almost all had piles of colorful fabric by the side.
-Three ceiling fans, covered with layers of dirt, hummed quietly, ' she wrote.

 A quick tour of the building revealed no fire extinguishers, only one exit - the front door - and little more than a hole in the ground, down a rat-infested hall, for the toilet.